 A Computer Language for Human Language

 When a company needs a website, they know they can use a package out there and then customize it to their needs.
 There is no package that fits a company perfectly.
 Something has to be customized.
-Most companies buy a product, have someone outside the company customize it, or hire in-house programmers specialized in that tool or language to keep up with the demands of an ever-changing company website.
+Most companies buy a product, and have someone outside the company, such as this west palm beach website design agency, customize it.
+Alternatively, they might also hire in-house programmers specialized in that tool or language to keep up with the demands of an ever-changing company website.

 The same holds true for text analyzers.
 No matter what text analyzer you buy off the shelf, there has to be customization.
 The problem in the “Box” model is that they are mostly black boxes, and you can’t hire anyone who can change the black box.
 The confidence level is very low that the text analyzer will be able to keep up with changing needs, and improve.